 With the introduction of the Health Insurance Portability and Accountability Act (HIPAA) of 1996, healthcare organizations everyone faced challenges pertaining to safeguarding the privacy of their patients’ personal health information.
 Since then, healthcare offices operate in a very different manner to maintain compliance of HIPAA regulations.
 One area that falls under that umbrella of compliance is telephone usage.
 With Unified Communication Platforms, healthcare providers are able to easily comply with the regulations and keep patient data confidential.

-Top eight ways healthcare providers can utilize a Unified Communications platform to comply with HIPAA regulations:
+Eight ways healthcare providers can utilize a Unified Communications platform to comply with HIPAA regulations:

 1. Data sharing